aliciachimeno/multi-agent-architecture-chatbot/README.md

 # Generative AI Multi-Agent System on Databricks

 This project demonstrates how to build, deploy, and evaluate generative AI multi-agent systems using the Databricks Data Intelligence Platform.

-The use case is to guide new entrepreneurs to create their startup through oficial documents and procedures.
+ **Use Case:**
+Guide new entrepreneurs through the process of starting a business using official documents and procedures from trusted sources (RAG + agents).

+Built with Databricks Mosaic AI, LangChain, MLflow, and open-source LLMs.
 ## PREREQUISITES:

 Access to a Databricks workspace.
 Databricks features: Mosaic AI,